jkirkwin/OO-Design-Class-Project-Revisited/Style.md

 From Hub view can click into devices to see important stats about them and allow for toggling/editing states.

+HubBuilder should likely make use of the template pattern.

 ### LogIn
 Upon Startup User is presented with LogIn screen.
 LogIn prompts for Username/Password and has a 'make new Account' option.
 If Admin User is created prompt for Admin Credentials.
 Default Admin is Shipped with Application.